PJ’s all-time best science fiction adventure and best space opera books

-Hi, my name is PJ McDermott.
-I started reading sci fi when I was 11 years old and soon after, picked up John Wyndham’s Day of the Triffids .
+Hi, my name is PJ McDermott – welcome to my website!
+I started reading sci fi when I was 11 years old and soon after, picked up John Wyndham’s Day of the Triffids.

-Now, if you haven’t read this one, take my advice – get yourself a copy!
-It is a classic and you’ll find it in most public libraries as well as online stores.
+If you haven’t read this one, take my advice – get yourself a copy!
+It is a classic, and you’ll find it in most public libraries as well as online stores.
+(You can also find it here.)

 I didn’t realize then, of course, that Wyndham’s masterpiece was written at the beginning of a golden age of science fiction, but I consider myself lucky to be around during that era.